taielab/awesome-hacking-lists/README.md

 - [IotShark](https://github.com/sahilmgandhi/IotShark) - IotShark - Monitoring and Analyzing IoT Traffic
 - [XposedOrNot](https://github.com/Viralmaniar/XposedOrNot) - XposedOrNot (XoN) tool is to search an aggregated repository of xposed passwords comprising of ~850 million real time passwords.
 Usage of such compromised passwords is detrimental to individual account security.
 - [vulnx](https://github.com/anouarbensaad/vulnx) - vulnx 🕷️ is an intelligent bot auto shell injector that detect vulnerabilities in multiple types of cms { `wordpress , joomla , drupal , prestashop .. `}
-- [Hyuga](https://github.com/Buzz2d0/Hyuga) - Hyuga is a monitoring tool used to detect out of band traffic (DNS queries and HTTP requests). 🌀
 - [RFCpwn](https://github.com/icryo/RFCpwn) - An enumeration and exploitation toolkit using RFC calls to SAP
 - [dsync](https://github.com/patois/dsync) - IDAPython plugin that synchronizes disassembler and decompiler views
 - [lem](https://github.com/redteam-project/lem) - Linux Exploit Mapper correlates CVEs local to a Linux system with known exploits